-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) (i) the types of plant responses(ii) practical investigations into phototropism and geotropism alkaloids and pheromones), folding in response to touch (Mimosa pudica) AND the range of tropisms in plants.
-M1.3, M1.6 PAG11 HSW4 (b) the roles of plant hormones To include the role of hormones in leaf loss in deciduous plants, seed germination and stomatal closure. (c) the experimental evidence for the role of aux in the control of apical dominance ins HSW5 (d) the experimental evidence for the role of gibberellin in the control of stem elongation a seed germination HSW5 nd (e) practical investigations into the effect of plant An opportunity for serial dilution. hormones on growth An opportunity to use standard deviation to measure the spread of a set of data.
-M0.2, M1.1, M1.2, M1.3, M1.4, M1.6, M1.9, M1.10, M3.1, M3.2 PAG11 HSW4 (f) the commercial use of plant hormones To include the use of hormones to control ripening, the use of rooting powders and hormonal weed killers.
-HSW12 (g) the organisation of the mammalian nervous system To include the structural organisation of the nervous system into the central and peripheral systems AND the functional organisation into the somatic and autonomic nervous systems.
+Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) (i) the types of plant responses(ii) practical investigations into phototropism and geotropism Plant response to abiotic stress and herbivory.
+Herbivory response to include chemical defences (alkaloids and pheromones only) and folding in response to touch AND the range of tropisms in plants.
+M1.3, M1.6 PAG11 HSW4 (b) the roles of plant hormones To include the role of hormones in leaf loss in deciduous plants, seed germination and stomatal closure. (c) the experimental evidence for the role of auxinin the control of apical dominance To include the effects of auxin concentration on apical dominance.
+Learners should be able to apply their knowledge and understanding to different experiments.
+Learners are not required to recall specific experiments.
+HSW5 (d) the experimental evidence for the role of gibberellin in the control of stem elongation an To include the effects of gibberellin concentration on stem elongation. seed germination Learners should be able to apply their knowledge and understanding to different experiments.
+Learners are not required to recall specific experiments.
+HSW5 (e) practical investigations into the effect of plant An opportunity for serial dilution. hormones on growth M0.2, M1.1, M1.2, M1.3, M1.4, M1.6, M1.9, M1.10, M3.1, M3.2 PAG11 HSW4 (f) the commercial use of plant hormones To include the use of hormones to control ripening, the use of rooting powders and hormonal weed killers.
+HSW12

-(k)

-reflex actions

-(h) the structure of the human brain and the functions of its parts the functions of the cerebrum, cerebellum, medulla oblongata, hypothalamus and pituitary gland.

-To include the gross structure of the human brain AND

-To include knee jerk reflex and blinking reflex, with reference to the survival value of reflex actions.

-M0.1, M0.2, M1.1, M1.2, M1.3, M1.6

-(j) the coordination of responses by the nervous and endocrine systems the effects of hormones and nervous mechanisms on heart rate the action of hormones in cell signalling (studied in outline only) with reference to adrenaline (first messenger), activation of adenylyl cyclase, and cyclic AMP (second messenger).

-To include the 'fight or flight' response to environmental stimuli in mammals electrical activity in the heart.

-An opportunity to monitor physiological functions, for example with pulse rate measurements before, during and after exercise or sensors to record

-An opportunity to use standard deviation to measure the spread of a set of data and/or Student's t-test to compare means of data values of two sets of data.

-M0.1, M0.2, M0.3, M1.1, M1.2, M1.3, M1.6, M1.10, M3.1

-PAG10, PAG11

-(I) the structure of mammalian muscle and the mechanism of muscular contraction photomicrographs of skeletal muscle.

-(ii) the examination of stained sections or

-To include the structural and functional differences between skeletal, involuntary and cardiac muscle AND the action of neuromuscular junctions the sliding filament model of muscular contraction and the role of ATP, and how the supply of ATP is maintained in muscles by creatine phosphate.

-An opportunity to monitor muscle contraction and fatigue using sensors to record electrical activity.

-PAG1, PAG10, PAG11
+Lea rning outcomes Additional guidance (g) the syst organisation of the mammalian nervous em To include the structural organisation of the nervous system into the central and peripheral systems AND the functional organisation into the somatic and autonomic nervous systems. (h) structure of the human brain and the ctions of its parts To include the gross structure of the human brain AND the functions of the cerebrum, cerebellum, medulla oblongata, hypothalamus and pituitary gland. (i) refl ex actions To include knee jerk reflex with reference to the survival value of reflex actions.
+M0.1, M0.2, M1.1, M1.2, M1.3, M1.6 PAG11 HSW4 (j) coordination of responses by the nervous endocrine systems To include the 'fight or flight' response to environmental stimuli in mammals AND the action of hormones in cell signalling (studied in outline only) with reference to adrenaline (first messenger), activation of adenylyl cyclase, and cyclic AMP (second messenger). (k) (k) the effects of hormones and nervous mechanisms on heart rate An opportunity to monitor physiological functions, for example with pulse rate measurements before, during and after exercise or sensors to record electrical activity in the heart.
+M0.1, M0.2, M0.3, M1.1, M1.2, M1.3, M1.6, M1.10, M3.1 PAG10, PAG11 HSW4 (1) (i) the structure of mammalian muscle and the mechanism of muscular contraction To include the structural and functional differences between skeletal, involuntary and cardiac muscle (ii) the examination of stained sections or photomicrographs of skeletal muscle.
+AND the action of neuromuscular junctions AND the sliding filament model of muscular contraction and the role of ATP, and how the supply of ATP is maintained in muscles by creatine phosphate.
+PAG1, PAG10, PAG11 HSW4